Eco SwapsGreen LivingTried & Tested Products

 So if you’ve been chasing that fresh-laundry hug smell, maybe skip the bottle next time and reach for the vinegar instead.
 It’s cheaper, kinder to your fabrics, and β€” dare I say it β€” gives a more honest clean.

-And if you want an easy reference for your laundry cupboard, I’ve made a printable PDF with all the natural alternatives and measurements ready to pin up. πŸ‘‡
+And if you want easy references for your laundry cupboard, I’ve made two printable PDFs with all the natural alternatives and measurements ready to pin up. πŸ‘‡

 Love this site?
 Share it!